pantheon-systems/documentation/source/content/resetting-passwords.md

 tags: [dashboard, teams, users, security]
 ---
 ## Pantheon Dashboard Login
-If you need to reset your Pantheon Dashboard user password,logout and [visit this page](https://dashboard.pantheon.io/reset-password) and follow the instructions.
+If you need to reset your Pantheon Dashboard user password, logout and visit the [Dashboard password reset page](https://dashboard.pantheon.io/reset-password) and follow the instructions.

-If you need to reset your password for your account on your Drupal or WordPress site, you have three options:
+If you need to reset the password for your account on your Drupal or WordPress site, you have several options:

 - A) Use the password reset link provided by Drupal or WordPress (easiest).
 - B) Use Terminus to set your password via either Drush or WP-CLI.
 - C) Reset your password directly in the MySQL database (advanced).
+- D) WordPress only: use the Emergency Password Reset script.

 ## Drupal Site User Login